• What is the difference between blockchain developer and blockchain engineer?

-What is the difference between a blockchain developer and a blockchain engineer?
+Can someone explain the real difference between a blockchain developer and a blockchain engineer?
+Or do these titles mean the same thing in job listings?

 6